Soundux/Soundux/docs/README.md

 # Features

 - Simple UI
+- Tabs to organize your sounds
+- Automatically add a folder as tab
+- Global hotkeys
 - Saves configuration automatically
 - Uses PulseAudio modules so it should work on almost any distribution
 - Output to any recording stream